LaunchAcademy/ruby-playground/student-orientation-guide/student-orientation-guide.md

 The [questions queue](https://horizon.launchacademy.com/questions) will serve as your primary way of getting assistance from staff members.
 When stuck on a problem, make sure to search Horizon (via the topbar) to see if anyone else has asked a relevant question.

-After reading the **[guide on solving problems and asking questions](asking-questions-at-launch)**, if you still can't solve your problem, add a question on Horizon.
+After reading the **[guide on solving problems and asking questions](asking-questions-at-launch)**, if you still can't solve your problem after about 20 minutes of being stuck, add a question on Horizon.
 An EE will either provide a possible answer, comment requesting more info, or add your question to the **Question Queue**.

 The Question Queue is a list of questions in line to get in-person help from an EE.
 When it's your turn, you and an EE will work together to solve the problem.
 Once solved, write out the answer on your Horizon question so that others can benefit in the future!